aws/eks-anywhere/docs/content/en/docs/reference/eksctl/_index.md

 * `-h` or `--help` To get help for a command or subcommand
 * `-v int` or `--verbosity int` To set log level verbosity from 0-9
 * `-f `filename` or `--filename filename` To identify the filename containing the cluster config
-* `--force-cleanup` To force deletion of previously-created bootstrap cluster
+* `--force-cleanup` To force deletion of previously created bootstrap cluster
 * `-w string` or `--w-config string` To identify the kubeconfig file when needed to create a support bundle or upgrade a cluster

 Other available options and arguments are listed with the command examples that follow.